Xalk07/QuickLook.Plugin.PbpViewer/README.md

 ## Thanks to

 - Author of [QuickLook.Plugin.ApkViewer](https://github.com/canheo136/QuickLook.Plugin.ApkViewer) for the inspiration and for using the code as a basis for the project.
 - Author of [LightAT3](https://github.com/unknowall/LightAT3) for its practically functional AT3 codec.
-And for video player.
+And for video codec.
 - Our entire friendly PSP community.

 ## License